 Start by knowing the demand for your property and the type of investors you will likely get for it.
 Next, understand their values and aesthetics and try to incorporate them into your property as much as you can.
 For instance, commercial buildings for offices would be interested in security cameras, high-speed internet, a vending machine, and possibly a gym or recreational area.
 If you own an apartment, then a laundry room would considerably boost the place’s market value for rentals.
-Adding amenities improves the quality of life of people occupying the building and add more value to the property in the long run.
+Adding amenities improves the quality of life of people occupying the building and adds more value to the property in the long run.

 investors are always looking for spaces that can save them some money.
 Installing cost-efficient energy systems around your property can, thus, be a very attractive feature.
 Installing a solar panel system can help to cut down annual power costs for occupants.
 Adding proper insulation systems can also help to regulate temperature and manage electricity costs.
 Nowadays, people are more concerned about using renewable forms of energy that are more eco-friendly.
 These help keep the environment clean and also reduce the operational costs of businesses.
 Adding these to your building would increase its market value in the long run.

 Customers are concerned about security these days more than ever.
 Installing security cameras, an alarm system, or hiring security guards at your commercial property can be a great selling point.
 Think about it – would you feel safe working in a place where there are no cameras, guards, or alarms for your protection?
 Probably not.
 Hence, making your property look safe and secure is an extremely significant factor to consider when looking to increase its value.
 There are some agencies that identify cost-effective solutions in the security market.

 Avoid Including Unusable Spaces